 → Street of the Knights Location

-Archeological Museum of Rhodes
+3. Archeological Museum of Rhodes

-There are many great museums around Rhodes Old Town in Greece, but this was our favorite!
-The Archeological Museum is located in the former hospital building of the Knights of St. John.
-Inside you’ll find artifacts, sculptures, and mosaics that date back to over 2,000 years ago!
+There are many great museums around Rhodes Old Town in Greece, but this was our favorite.
+The Archeological Museum is located in the former hospital of the Knights of St. John.

-After literally walking through a living museum in Rhodes Old Town, we were shocked to see even more unbelievable history.
-We found the vases and jewelry of the 9th to 4th century BC, and the insanely in-tact Roman sculptures particularly interesting.
+We found the vases and jewelry of the 9th to 4th century BC and the insanely in-tact Roman sculptures particularly interesting.
 It’s truly amazing how many different cultures and peoples have inhabited Rhodes throughout history.

 → Archeological Museum Location

-Eat an Authentic Greek Meal
+4. Eat an Authentic Greek Meal

 Our only advice is to not settle for the first spot you see on the main streets and squares.
 Wander the backstreets and get local!
 Also, don’t limit yourself to eating in Rhodes Old Town.
-Some of the best meals we had were located just outside the city walls.
+Some of the best meals we had were located just outside the massive towers and city walls.

-Walk the Walls of Rhodes Old Town
+5. Walk the Walls of Rhodes Old Town

 Once you’ve thoroughly explored the inner streets of Rhodes Old Town, it’s time to see this historic city from above!
 At the time of our visit, the walls were open every weekday from 12-3pm and the entrance was free.
 It was so much fun to view the colors and architecture of the city from higher up.